perfringis/gearbox-ts/season-2/episode 2-2-3/EXPLANATION.md

 Another example is a base class that "extracts" common code or common functionality, which is against the [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 Inheritance is not meant for extracting common logic.

 What does the object-oriented paradigm say?
 Inheritance is a technique that is supposed to support polymorphism.
 What is polymorphism?
-It is variable behaviors.
+It is a variable behavior.

 # Several Similar Screens